 - Balance problems or wobbly gait

-Make your veterinarian aware of any other medical conditions your dog has, as these can worsen when taking digoxin.
+Make your vet aware of any other medical conditions your dog has, as these can worsen when taking digoxin.
 Also make sure your vet knows about any other medications your dog is taking, even over-the-counter drugs, because these may react poorly with digoxin.

 Has your dog ever taken digoxin?
 Did it help to treat their condition?
 Let us know in the comments below!